Medication and Faith

 Medication does have its problems.
 There are side effects, some of which are significant.
 It does not help in some areas nor indeed is it the full answer to any mental health problem.
 It can ‘blunt’ the emotions, meaning we perhaps at times could do more wrestling and searching.
 It can be overused to treat unhappiness, low self-esteem and the ‘issues of life’.

 However, the lessons of history are clear testimony to the benefit of medication for severe mental illness.
-Until the middle part of the 19th century, huge numbers number of people needed psychiatric inpatient care.
+Until the middle part of the 19th century, huge numbers of people needed psychiatric inpatient care.
 In 1951, a medication called Chlorpromazine was first used – bringing health and sanity to thousands.
-Some people say that psychiatric medication is not all that effective – and perhaps it is not form mild/moderate illness – but you should have seen what things were like before it was invented.
+Some people say that psychiatric medication is not all that effective – and perhaps it is not for mild/moderate illness – but you should have seen what things were like before it was invented.

 ** IMPORTANT: stopping medication is a common reason for being admitted to hospital and should never be done without medical supervision. **